Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-At Children’s Hospital of Pittsburgh of UPMC, we believe parents and guardians can contribute to the success of this surgery, and we invite you to participate.
+At UPMC Children's Hospital of Pittsburgh, we believe parents and guardians can contribute to the success of this surgery, and we invite you to participate.

 Please read the following information to learn about the surgery and how you can help.